AnIkeT126/AmritaSpaceFront/README.md

 ##vLicense
 This project is licensed under the MIT License.

-## vbnet

      ```bash
      Feel free to adjust the contents according to your specific needs or preferences.
-Let me know if you need further modifications!```
+Let me know if you need further modifications!

 ## Contact Us